LinuxProgramador/Cleaning/README.md

 5. Navigate to the Cleaning directory.

-6. Run the program using Python with optional flags (-h for help, --help for detailed information, or -s to start).
+6. Run the program using Python with optional flags (-h for help, --help for detailed information, or [-s,-R] to start).